raoul2000/yii2-workflow/guide/intro-workflow.md

 	Workflow Exception – raoul2000\workflow\base\WorkflowException
 	Not an initial status : PostWorkflow/published ("PostWorkflow/draft" expected)

 Could it be more clear ?
-Ok, maybe it could.
-Let's see in detail what just happened.
+Ok, maybe it could but let's see in detail what just happened.

 The *SimpleWorkflowBehavior* enters in action when the Post is saved.
 At this point it tests if the transitions is possible between the current status (managed internally by the behavior) and the final one (assigned to the `status` attribute).